FTC Docs Style Guide

 FTC Docs has many diagrams.
 Some are simple like this one for a control system diagram on a page that introduces the control system.

 FTC Docs also has photographs.
 These also need alt text to describe the image.
-This next example is on a page discussing hardware tradeoffs including stiff and flexible printer beds.

 Alt Text Guidelines